romangrubic/weather-app-openweather/README.md

 This site was was tested on multiple browsers (Google Chrome, Mozzila Firefox and Opera), multiple mobile devices (Samsung Galaxy, Huawei, Sony) and tablet device(Samsung Galaxy Tab) and it shown responsivness and compatibility.

 Search bar will only search if user wrote something in it because of `required ` attribute.
-Furthermore, it will ask the user for a minimum of 2 characters because of the `minlength` attribute.
+Furthermore, it will ask the user for a minimum of 3 characters because of the `minlength` attribute.
 In addition, if a user writes incorrect name of the city or city does not exist in the OpenWeather API database, it will show the user the city name that was searched with a text that it is not in database and ask him to try again.

+In case user types three or more times spacebar character in search input field and presses enter, it will show him that "`Empty space` is not in our database" and instruct him to try again.

 All links will open in a new tab using `target="_blank"`.
 All links have been manually tested to ensure that they are pointing to the correct destination.